Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Split graphs: minimal split completions

 \section{Split graphs: minimal split completions}

-\emph{Split graphs} \cite{foldes-hammer,golumbic-livre} are graphs whose vertex set can be partitioned into two sets $K$ and $S$, , where $K$ is a clique of $G$ and $S$ is an independent set.
+\emph{Split graphs} \cite{foldes-hammer,golumbic-livre} are graphs whose vertex set can be partitioned into two sets $K$ and $S$, where $K$ is a clique of $G$ and $S$ is a stable set.
 This partition $K+S$ is called a \emph{split partition} of the graph, and is not necessarily unique.
 Split graphs can also be characterised as $(C_4,2K_2,C_5)$-free graphs.
 This class of graphs is self-complementary, meaning that for any split graph $G$, its complement $\overline{G}$ is also split.

 Split graphs have been studied in detail in \cite{heggernes} in order to find one single minimal split completion of a given graph, and in \cite{cao2020} to enumerate all maximal split induced subgraphs.
-Our aim here is to enumerate all minimal split completions of $G$ into a split graph, using a polynomial delay polynomial space algorithm.
+Our aim here is to enumerate all minimal split completions of $G$ into a split graph, using a polynomial-delay polynomial-space algorithm.
+To do so we establish a link between minimal split completions of a graph and its maximal stable sets.
+However we will show that different maximal stables sets may lead to the same completion.
+To overcome this problem we first perfom a pre-processing step that remove some unnecessary vertices.
+Once the process is completed, the bijection between the two objects is established.

 Recall that a minimal split completion of a graph $G$ is an inclusion-wise minimal split supergraph of $G$ on the same vertex set; that is to say a split graph $H$ such that $V(H)=V(G)$, $E(G) \subseteq E(H)$, and there exists no split graph $H'=(V(G), E(H'))$ such that $E(G)\subseteq E(H') \subsetneq E(H)$.
 Every edge in $E(H)\setminus E(G)$ is called a \emph{fill edge}.